DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

     - Enter your Arduino or ESP8266 device's TCP/IP Address, Port, and MAC Address (you should already know these from when you configured your sketch)
     - Note: MAC Address should be entered with no delimeters in the form of "01AB23CD45EF" (no quotes!)
     - Click "Done"

+  - Note:  If you're trying to use a ESP-01 WiFi board with an Arduino MEGA, please make sure the ESP-01 is running the "AT Firmware" and figure out the baudrate ahead of time.
+Please use the examples in the WiFiEsp library to get the ESP-01 wired and working on "Serial1" before attempting to use this library.
+If you need further help on this, please Google "Arduino MEGA ESP-01" and I am sure you will find some good guides.
+Also, please note that the Arduino boards really are not rated to power the ESP-01 from the Arduino's 3.3v pin.
+I had to use an external 3.3v powersupply for the ESP-01 to get everything working reliably.
+Just remember to tie the 3.3v powersupply GND to the Arduino GND.
+Do NOT connect the +3.3v powersupply to the Arduino's 3.3v pin.
+This would be bad!
+You may also want to "level shift" the Arduino's 5v Tx pin down to 3.3v before connecting it to the Rx pin on the ESP-01.
+Some folks online say it is a must, others say the ESP-01 input is 5v tolerant.
+YMMV.

 .
 .